pingidentity/terraform-provider-pingone/docs/index.md

 - `api_hostname` (String) Hostname for the PingOne management service API.
 Default value can be set with the `PINGONE_API_SERVICE_HOSTNAME` environment variable.
 - `auth_hostname` (String) Hostname for the PingOne authentication service API.
 Default value can be set with the `PINGONE_AUTH_SERVICE_HOSTNAME` environment variable.

-<a id="nestedblock--global_options-environment"></a>
-### Nested Schema for `global_options.environment`

-Optional:

-- `production_type_force_delete` (Boolean) Choose whether to force-delete any configuration that has a `PRODUCTION` type parameter.
-The platform default is that `PRODUCTION` type configuration will not destroy without intervention to protect stored data.
-By default this parameter is set to `false` and can be overridden with the `PINGONE_FORCE_DELETE_PRODUCTION_TYPE` environment variable.
-This option should not be set to `true` when the environment contains production data.
-Data loss may occur.

 <a id="nestedblock--global_options-population"></a>
 ### Nested Schema for `global_options.population`